 Most gun slings come in two standard widths: 1” and 1.25”, which are dependent on the size of the swivel mounts on the weapon.
 Swivels are small metal loops used to anchor the sling to the gun, allowing the gun some degree of rotation.
 On the other hand, some swivel studs are screws that secure the sling to the gun.

-These are our top picks for the best Remington 870 slings:
+These are our recommendations for the best Remington 870 slings:

 Reviews of the Best Remington 870 Slings